 – as a free ebook.
 Just click the image above to view it online (or click here

 ).
 Likewise, you can purchase a print copy on Lulu

 and perhaps make it the basis for your own road trip.
 Wondering how long such a trip might take?
 Google Maps indicates that Kerouac’s journey covered some 17,527 miles and theoretically took some 272 hours.

 Note: You can find lectures (1 + 2) discussing the importance of On the Road in Yale’s course, The American Novel Since 1945.
-It appears in the Literature section of our collection of 825 Free Courses Online.
+It appears in the Literature section of our collection, 1,700 Free Online Courses from Top Universities.

 If you would like to sign up for Open Culture’s free email newsletter, please find it here.
 Or follow our posts on Threads, Facebook, BlueSky or Mastodon.

 If you would like to support the mission of Open Culture, consider making a donation to our site.
 It’s hard to rely 100% on ads, and your contributions will help us continue providing the best free cultural and educational materials to learners everywhere.
 You can contribute through PayPal, Patreon, and Venmo (@openculture).
 Thanks!

 Jack Kerouac Lists 9 Essentials for Writing Spontaneous Prose

 Pull My Daisy: 1959 Beatnik Film Stars Jack Kerouac and Allen Ginsberg

 Jack Kerouac Reads from On the Road (1959)